-The financial report for the financial year ended 30 June 2022 has not been audited.
-Since opening balances enter into the determination of the financial performance, we were unable to determine whether adjustments might have been necessary in respect of the income and expenses for the year reported in the profit and loss statement.
+The financial report for the year ended 30 June 2022 was not audited.
+Since the opening balances as at 1 July 2022 enter into the determination of the financial performance and position for subsequent periods, we were unable to determine whether adjustments might have been for the year ended 30 June 2024.
+Consequently, we were also unable to determine whether comparative information presented in the financial report is free from material misstatement.